 This doesn’t mean people should be afraid of RRP.
 Everything is fixable.
-The nervous system is adaptive, and even difficult responses can usually be resolved if we notice them early and adjust carefully.
+The nervous system is adaptive, and even difficult responses can usually be resolved quite quickly if we notice them early and adjust carefully.

 But it does mean that caution is essential.
 Especially for those with complex trauma histories, it’s wise to work with someone skilled who can help pace and titrate the process.
 I often remind clients that RRP and SSP are like peeling back layers of an onion: sometimes what comes forward is uncomfortable, but each layer offers an opportunity for profound healing.

-Now, Level 3 is going fantastically.
-I can listen for 15 minutes nightly, and instead of overwhelming me or pulling me into dorsal, it leaves me feeling incredible — more energy, sharper focus, lighter mood, and an overall sense of uplift.
+Now, instead of overwhelming me or pulling me too far into dorsal, Level 3 leaves me feeling incredible — more energy, sharper focus, lighter mood, more motivated, more organized and on top of things, and an overall sense of uplift.

 What’s especially striking is that this shift is happening in early autumn — usually the time when Seasonal Affective Disorder begins to hit me hard.
 Instead, I feel better than ever.
 The uplift in mood and energy reminds me of what I often see with SSP: once the nervous system gets a foothold in regulation, it can create a positive cycle.